 - Identify the character defining features of historic districts and buildings to help inform prospective infill design solutions

 - Understand the relationship between the Secretary of Interior Standards and its provisions for additions and new construction within the context of designated historic sites.

 - Examine building code, health and safety, and energy standard considerations when infill construction is integrated into an historic site

-- Creative solutions that involve an indisciplinary team of architects, developers, and designers that help ensure quality, healthy, accesssible and affordable housing stock within existing historic districts or neighborhoods.
+- Develop creative solutions that involve an interdisciplinary team of architects, developers, and designers that help ensure quality, healthy, accessible and affordable housing stock within existing historic districts or neighborhoods.